 Digitally re-create a complete region of interest or an entire specimen in 3D or 2D for analysis, archiving or sharing

 The Image Montaging Module automatically aligns and stitches together your previously acquired 3D image stacks or 2D images to produce a single high-resolution image.
-Digitally re-create your region of interest at a high magnification for a detailed image that you can further analyze with Neurolucida, and Stereo Investigator, publish in a paper, save in an archive, or share and save with Biolucida.
+Digitally re-create your region of interest at a high magnification for a detailed image that you can further analyze with Neurolucida and Stereo Investigator, publish in a paper, save in an archive, or share and stave with Biolucida.
 Automatically montage several images, a dozen, or even hundreds of images.
 For maximum flexibility the automatic alignment works independently in x, y and z, or you can switch to manual mode for more control.

 What you can do with the Image Montaging Module

 - Build a high-magnification montage of your tissue quicker and easier than other programs that require manually matching up and stitching images together.

 - Create and analyze an image montage on a computer with Neurolucida 360 or Stereo Investigator workstation edition to free up your microscope for other projects.